MYSTERY RADIO GEAR

 This took less than an hour after I put the photos up, to be identified.

 Thanks to Bruce Haffner, WD9GHK, it has been determined that this is a Hallicrafters OPS/FM-5 VHF FM radio, which, based on the Vietnamese panel, must have played some part in the Village and Hamlet Radio System in Vietnam in the late 1960's.
 It may actually be an OPS/FM-5B.
 If you can shed some light on the exact differences between the FM-5, A, B, and any other suffix, please share it!
+Motorola made a clone of this radio and possibly Hammarlund did as well.
+Originally, there should have been a nameplate under the speaker, in the form of a metal foil sticker.
+This one has none.

 THE STRANGE CASE OF THE DAX RECEIVER

 Truly a mystery is this receiver I rescued from an estate load at the old "Foothill" electronics flea market when it was briefly held in the Lockheed parking lot in Sunnyvale, California in September, 2004.
 The DAX was a rather obscure mobile naval DF receiver from the 1944 era, however this one appears to have possibly been a factory prototype, The front panel is rather crude with letting done in pencil.
 The chassis is obviously hand made, but with a high degree of precision which would seem unavailable to a home constructor.
 There are complex castings which would have had to have been made in a manufacturing plant.
 The wiring quality ranges from the superb to rather crude, perhaps representing successive work on the set.
 The receiver is an AC-DC transformerless design operating from 120 Volts.
 I have it in functional condition, however a number of aspects leave a lot to be desired.
-There is no BFO, and the tuning on the uppermost band is too fast and the stations too crowded together.
+There is no BFO, and the tuning on the uppermost band is far too fast and the stations crowded together.
 The set has no AGC.
-The lowest band can be driven into overload by strong signals.
+The lowest band can be driven into overload by strong signals with a modest antenna.
 The antenna connection is via the rare "twin" SO-239-style connector.
 The empty hole next to it was possibly for a "sense" antenna.
 I am looking for a DAX manual to compare circuitry.
 Let me know if you have one!

 So...what was this?
 A design prototype?
 A damaged DAX which was completed by some ham?
 A homebrew job made with leftover parts from the DAX production line?
 The answer may remain a mystery...